ThePapaw/psmc/resource.uisounds.psmc-mario/README.md

-UI Sounds for the PSMC Super Mario Galaxy skin.
+GUI Sounds for the PSMC Super Mario Galaxy skin.